DorkEye

 Injects payloads into GET parameters and checks for unescaped reflection in the HTML response body.

-Parameter pre-screening: parameters are sorted by XSS attack-surface priority before testing.
-Testing stops on the first confirmed hit to minimize total requests.
+Parameters are sorted by XSS attack-surface priority before testing.
+Testing stops on the first confirmed hit to minimise total requests.

 <script>alert('DEXSS7x')</script>